 This thinking process comes naturally to humans.
-However, in the world of brand tracking, it is almost entirely missing from traditional survey-research methodologies.
-This means that if we used a traditional brand tracking tool to measure a KPI every day for a month, the methodology would treat each day as a completely new day, making a new prediction from scratch every day.
+However, in the world of brand tracking, it is almost entirely missing from traditional methodologies.
+This means that if we use a traditional brand tracking tool to measure a KPI every day for a month, the methodology would treat each day as a completely new day, making a new prediction from scratch.
 So by the end of the month, the prediction would be no more accurate than the prediction at the beginning of the month.
 No prior information was taken into account so nothing has been learned over time to improve the prediction.

 Download this whitepaper to learn how Latana uses MRP to: